-- The Traditional IRA.
 The simple appeal of saving money in a traditional IRA is that it’s tax deferred, meaning that you don’t pay taxes on what you deposit until after you withdraw your funds for retirement.
 You can contribute to an IRA until age 70, and start withdrawing money at age 59 1/2 — withdraw before and pay a penalty fee.
 This can be avoided in some cases, like using your IRA savings when buying a house.

-- The Roth IRA.
 To recap — no taxes are paid on money invested in a traditional IRA until after withdrawal.
 With a Roth IRA, it’s the opposite.
 Here, you’ll be taxed first when depositing, but not when withdrawing.
 Another specific difference with the Roth version is that you won’t be penalized for the pre-59 1/2 withdrawal rule, but only for taking out contributions.
 Withdraw interest early, and there’s no fee.

 Some financial advisers tout the rewards of a SEP IRA, or the Simplified Employee Pension Individual Retirement Account.
 SEP IRAs are great for the self-employed individual, or anyone looking for an auxiliary savings plan outside of work.
 According to Kerry Hannon of Forbes, you can contribute up to 25% of your net income to a SEP IRA.